heyito/ito/README.md

 Replace with your desired bundle identifier.

 ## Development
+### Formatting + Linting
+* If using vscode, install the Ruff extension for the linter our project uses

 ### Dependencies
 * Use `poetry add <dependency>` to add dep to project